metabase/metabase/docs/operations-guide/environment-variables.md

 Default: `600000`<br>
 Since: 0.35.0

 Timeout of Jetty async threads, defined in milliseconds.
 The default is 10 minutes.
-Very few things might reach the timeout, since they return some type of data before, but things like CSV might.
+Very few things might reach that timeout, since they return some type of data before, but things like CSV downloads might.

 #### `MB_JETTY_DAEMON`